 However, there are challenges…

-Course5 Intelligence has been partnering with global CPG clients since 15+ years in taking informed decisions on sustainability and new innovations through trend monitoring and meta-analysis solutions.
-We specialize in providing 360-degree insights to monitor category trends by combining data from disparate data sources such as social media, search engine trends, customer support data, patents data, and syndicated data.
+Course5 Intelligence has been partnering with global CPG clients for 15+ years in taking informed decisions on sustainability and new innovations through trend monitoring and meta-analysis solutions.
+We specialize in providing 360-degree insights through market opportunity analysis, to monitor category trends by combining data from disparate data sources such as social media, search engine trends, customer support data, patents data, and syndicated data.
 The combination of our domain knowledge with analytics, applied AI and digital technology empowers us to deliver business-relevant insights at high speeds.

 Sign up to get the latest perspectives on analytics, insights, and AI.